Race guide

 The finish line will also be in avenida de Tarongers, very close to the Universitat de València (UV) Facultat d’Economia (next to the intersection with C/ Campillo de Altobuey).

-The race bib must be worn on the front of the body and must be visible at all times.
-Runners are not allowed to run without a race bib or with a bib registered in the name of another person.
+The race bib must be worn on the front and must remain visible at all times.
+Running without a bib or with a bib registered under another person’s name is not allowed.

-You must wear the wristband that you will receive with your race bib in order to access the start boxes, the locker area or to collect your finisher’s medal.
+It is mandatory to wear the wristband provided with the bib in order to access the starting boxes or collect your finisher medal.

 6.3 How to get to the start